Supreme Court that rarely leaks does so now - NewsBreak

 “This is the equivalent of the pentagon papers leak, but at the Supreme Court.
 I’m pretty sure there has never ever been such a leak.
 And certainly not in the years I’ve been following the Supreme Court,” Katyal wrote on Twitter.

 Part of the reason the Supreme Court has historically been so leak-proof is that only a handful of people have access to decisions before they’re published.
 That includes the justices themselves and the small group of people who work for them.
-The justices’ clerks, young lawyers who work for the justices for a year and who would be among those who could see a draft opinion, sign pledges of confidentiality.Roberts confirms ‘egregious’ leak of abortion draft, orders investigation
+The justices’ clerks, young lawyers who work for the justices for a year and who would be among those who could see a draft opinion, sign pledges of confidentiality.Planned Parenthood: Draft Supreme Court ruling striking down Roe v.
+Wade ‘devastating’

 Still, there have been leaks before, though not of the apparent magnitude of the document posted by Politico.
 In 1973, for example, Time magazine’s David Beckwith reported on the outcome of Roe v.
 Wade before the decision was published.
 But because the magazine was a weekly, Beckwith’s scoop arrived just hours before the decision was made public.